astehlik/typo3-extension-html5mediakit/Documentation/Introduction/Index.rst

 Introduction
 ============

 This documentation provides step-by-step instructions for embedding video and audio files on your website using the "Video / Audio" content type.
-It also covers the process of uploading text WebVTT files as captions for the media file to enhanced accessibility.
+It also covers the process of adding metadata for the media file and uploading text WebVTT files to serve as captions to enhanced accessibility.

 .. _how-it-works: